ugbodagadave/Esther/how-it-works.md

 Here is the step-by-step journey of a user command, from Telegram to execution and back:

-1.  **Message Reception**: The **Telegram Bot Interface** receives a message from a user via a webhook.
-Telegram sends an HTTP POST request to the `/webhook` endpoint of the Flask application, which then processes the update.
+1.  **Message Reception**: The **Telegram Bot Interface** receives a message from a user.
+If a webhook is configured, Telegram sends an HTTP POST request to the `/webhook` endpoint of the **FastAPI application**.
+Otherwise, the bot uses long polling to fetch updates.
 2.  **NLP Processing**: The message is passed to the **NLP Module**.
     *   A preliminary check determines the likely complexity of the query.
     *   **Strategy Pattern**: Based on complexity, the system selects either **Gemini Flash** (for simple requests like "price of ETH") or **Gemini Pro** (for complex requests like "buy 0.5 ETH if...").